Helen Hill: Film and artwork

 In filmmaking technique, Hill took inspiration from animation pioneer Lotte Reiniger's two-dimensional silhouette puppets.
 Hill's films incorporate many other techniques, such as stop motion, three-dimensional puppets, cel cycles, and "direction animation" (drawing and scratching on celluloid).
 In the mid-1990s, Hill became attracted to do-it-yourself methods of filmmaking, such as hand processing and tinting or toning images by hand.
 In 1999 and 2000, she attended Phil Hoffman's Independent Imaging Retreat in Mount Forest, Ontario, Canada, to develop her hand-processing skills.
 Hand-crafted film techniques found their way into her film work, most notably in Mouseholes (1999) and Madame Winger Makes a Film (2001).

 In addition to her body of work in film, Hill took on other roles, curating The Ladies' Film Bee program at the 2000 Splice This!
 Super 8 Film Festival (Toronto) and compiling and editing a reference book of hand-crafted film techniques Recipes for Disaster: A Handcrafted Film Cookbooklet (2001, revised 2004, 2006).
 After Hurricane Katrina, Hill's interests in film expanded into archiving.
 She gave talks at CalArts, the University of South Carolina, and other venues, promoting do-it-yourself techniques for archiving and restoring motion picture film.
-The moving image archivist Kara Van Malssen worked with Hill as part of her 2006 New York University master's thesis, Disaster Planning and Recovery: Post-Katrina Lessons for Mixed Media Collections.
+The moving image archivist Kara Van Malssen worked with Hill as part of her 2006 New York University master's thesis, "Disaster Planning and Recovery: Post-Katrina Lessons for Mixed Media Collections."

 Hill's films earned awards and were featured in significant festivals (such as the Ann Arbor Film Festival).
 In 2004, she was awarded a Media Arts Fellowship Grant by the Rockefeller Foundation for her achievements in film.
-She used this award to begin production on The Florestine Collection, an animated film inspired by a collection of about 100 hand-sewn dresses she found in a garbage pile in New Orleans in 2001.
-This film was completed by Gailiunas and friends and was awarded the Short Documentary Award at the 2011 DOXA Documentary Film Festival.
+She used this award to begin production on The Florestine Collection, an animated documentary inspired by a collection of about one hundred hand-sewn dresses she found in a garbage pile in New Orleans in 2001.
+This film was completed (in 16mm) by Gailiunas and friends and was awarded the Short Documentary Award at the 2011 DOXA Documentary Film Festival.
 In 2008, the Robert Flaherty Film Seminar posthumously gave Hill its Charles Samu Award, given to an animator whose work conveys "a universal message illuminating our sense of world community".